openstack/openstack-manuals/tools/autogenerate-config-flagmappings/README.md

 Making the flag names update

-  ./autohelp.py -vvv --action update -i flagmappings/nova.flagmappings -o names --path ~/nova | more
+  ../../openstack-doc-tools/autogenerate-config/autohelp.py -vvv --action update -i nova.flagmappings -o names --path ~/nova | more

-At this point, seach through flagmappings/nova.flagmappings.new for anything labelled Unknown and fix, once that is done use:
+At this point, seach through nova.flagmappings.new for anything labelled Unknown and fix, once that is done use:

- ./autohelp.py -vvv --action create -i flagmappings/nova.flagmappings -o docbook --path ~/nova
+ ../../openstack-doc-tools/autogenerate-config/autohelp.py -vvv --action create -i nova.flagmappings -o docbook --path ~/nova

 to generate the XML files and move those into the appropriate part ofthe git repo